Type: Nature Trail

 Entry Fee?
 No

 Join a cadre of volunteers to help improve the data on this trail.

 Location: Pondicherry National Wildlife Refuge near Jefferson, New Hampshire.

 From Jefferson, NH take Route 116 west 3 miles to the Mud Pond Trailhead.

 The Mud Pond Trail is on the Pondicherry Division of the Silvio O. Conte National Wildlife Refuge and is universally accessible.
 The trail was constructed by the Youth Conservation Corps, US Fish and Wildlife Service staff and volunteers from the Friends of Pondicherry over a five summer period.
 The trail has a 900 foot long raised boardwalk with rest stops that offer extraordinary views of a boreal forest and wetland communities.

-Visitors walk through an forest community uncommon to the Connecticut River Valley to a beautiful pond and fen deep within the refuge.
-Benches allow visitors to sit and observe the wildlife, plant communities and scenery.
+Visitors walk through a forest community uncommon to the Connecticut River Valley to a beautiful pond and fen deep within the refuge.
+Benches allow visitors to sit and observe the wildlife, plant communities, and scenery.
 Mud Pond is home to three carnivorous plants and unusual wildlife for this part of New England, including Arctic Jutta butterfly, black-backed woodpecker, gray jay, boreal chickadee, yellow-bellied flycatcher, and palm warbler.
-Moose, black bear and snowshoe hare are sometimes seen along the trail.
+Moose, black bear, and snowshoe hare are sometimes seen along the trail.